 Other ConditionsExpand Other Conditions Section

-Children are more likely to have epilepsy if they have certain other conditions (i.e. autism, cerebral palsy, learning difficulties or intellectual disabilities).
+People are more likely to have epilepsy if they have certain other conditions (i.e. autism, cerebral palsy, learning difficulties or intellectual disabilities).
 This does not necessarily mean epilepsy causes these conditions or vice versa.
 Rather, it is usually an underlying brain dysfunction or brain damage that causes both conditions, although it is difficult to determine if this is the case.
-A child who has another condition in addition to epilepsy is more likely to have seizures that are more severe and difficult to control.
+A person who has another condition in addition to epilepsy is more likely to have seizures that are more severe and difficult to control.

 It is sometimes difficult for physicians to make a definitive diagnosis in young children.
 This is because problems may not be apparent or may be too subtle to accurately detect and diagnose at a very young age.
 As the child grows older, however, a more accurate diagnosis and prognosis can be made.
 An early diagnosis is crucial for early intervention.